Merit Cudkowicz: Early life

-Career and research
+Career

 During her residency, Cudkowicz decided to pursue clinical research centered around experimental therapeutics.
-Since the clinical neurology program at MGH at the time was non-existent at the time, Cudkowicz explored collaborations in order to improve the involvement of academic clinicians in clinical trials for neurotherapeutic innovations.
+Since the clinical neurology program at MGH at the time was non-existent at the time, Cudkowicz explored collaborations to improve the involvement of academic clinicians in clinical trials for neurotherapeutic innovations.
 In 1994, she established the Neurology Clinical Trial Unit at MGH.
 The program has since become the Neurological Clinical Research Institute (NCRI).
 She is director of the program which organizes patient data for clinical trials for neurological disorders.

-Cudkowicz also developed the Northeast ALS Consortium (NEALS) during her residency with partner Jeremy Shefner in 1995.
+Cudkowicz also developed the Northeast ALS Consortium (NEALS) during her residency with a partner Jeremy Shefner in 1995.
 The goal of NEALS is to perform collaborative and academic led clinical trials for ALS.
 NEALS began with the involvement of 9 academic clinical centers and has since expanded to almost 100 centers worldwide.
 Cudkowicz has since remained involved in the leadership of NEALS and is co-director of NEALS Clinical Trials Network.

 After her residency training, Cudkowicz became a professor at Harvard Medical School.
 She is now Julieanne Dorn Professor of Neurology at Harvard Medical School, chief of the Neurology Service at MGH, co-director of the Neuromuscular Division at MGH, and director of the Sean M. Healey & AMG Center for ALS at MGH, which she launched in 2019.
 Her academic research focuses on ALS, and she develops novel diagnostics and treatments for patients with ALS and organizes large clinical trials to bring new approaches closer to use in the ALS patient population.

 As a principal investigator in the NeuroNEXT Clinical Coordinating Center at MGH which is a part of the National Institute of Neurological Disorders and Stroke's Neurology Network of Excellence in Clinical Trials, Cudkowicz is involved in leading the group to expedite therapy development for neurological disorders.
 Through this initiative, she launched the first ALS treatment discovery pipeline, the HEALEY ALS Platform Trial, which will promote expedited research for ALS.